Any questions? Chat live with one of our advisers and get answers today.

 Core modules

-This module sees students concentrating on the specific writing that will be required in their taught Masters degree programme.
-Fostering thorough scholarly skills, additional work involves the critical reading of authentic and up to date academic articles.
+In this module students concentrate on developing the critical skills specific to the reading and writing that will be required in their taught Masters degree programme.
+The course focuses on developing student criticality, fostering thorough scholarly skills and independent learning through the development of critical note taking and reading skills; the analysis, evaluation and summary of authentic academic texts.

 Designated modules